nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Store the predicates as a list of predicates
   * Pros: Composing the predicates into a single predicate is easier as we can simply iterate through the list and compose all the predicates.
-  * Cons: Using a list means that we will not know the exact predicate objects in the list.
+  * Cons: Using a list means that the exact predicate objects in the list are not known.
 This can make testing and debugging more complicated.
 Moreover, we need to enforce checks on the predicate ensure that null objects, which can cause `NullPointerException` to be thrown, are not added.